 Worried that all the jamón and churros con chocolate you are now enjoying will eventually risk your health?
 No need to be scared, just start following the traditional Spanish diet!
-You see, Spanish cuisine is in fact an example of the Mediterranean diet which is often applauded as one of the healthiest diets.
+You see, Spanish cuisine is in fact an example of the Spanish diet which is often applauded as one of the healthiest diets.
 So even if the first thing that comes to your mind when thinking about Spanish cuisine is cured meats or sugary chocolate-dipped pastries, it is actually so much more.

 By Mediterranean diet researchers refer to the modern dietary recommendation that is based on the traditional cuisines and eating habits of the countries around the Mediterranean Sea: Greece, Cyprus, Italy, Spain, Croatia, Morocco, and Portugal.
 As one can imagine the traditional cuisines of these countries vary greatly, but they all share some main features, which in turn make up the so-called Mediterranean diet we recognise today.

 Briefly explained, the Mediterranean diet consist of high consumption of olive oil, vegetables, fruits, legumes, and cereals (make them whole grain!).
 Fish and seafood are preferred over poultry and eggs, which are still enjoyed in moderation — as are dairy products (mainly cheese and yogurt) and red wine.
 Red meat is eaten only rarely, and highly processed foods, refined grains and oils, and added sugars are to be avoided completely.
 The diet is full of so-called good fats from olive oil, nuts, and fish, and rich in fiber as a result of the high consumption of vegetables, fruits, and whole grains.
 Due to these factors the diet reduces the risk of heart disease, high blood pressure, and diabetes — just a small part of its many researched benefits.